 On this page you can find information about different scholarships available for applicants and students of the University of Tartu.

 A tuition waiver student place means that the student will be released of the tuition fee if the nominal study load requirement is met.
 Nominal study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
 If students on tuition-waiver student places fail to complete sufficient amount of credits per semester, they have to pay for the credits not earned.

-All applicants to English taught bachelor´s and master´s programmes are automatically considered for the stipend, no addtional application is needed.
+All applicants to English taught master´s programmes are automatically considered for the stipend, no addtional application is needed.
 The tuition-waiver student places are allocated at the time of admission according to the general admission ranking list.
 It will be noted in the admission letter whether a student is granted a tuition-waiver student place or a tuition fee based student place (need to pay for studies).

-It is not known whether this scholarship programme will be available in 2022.
-Information on the availability of the MFA scholarships for the students admitted in 2022 is expected by the end of May.
+It is not known whether this scholarship programme will be available in 2023.
+MFA scholarships for the students admitted in 2022 have been allocated.

-In the 2021, target countries of the MFA scholarships were: Afghanistan, Georgia, Moldova, Ukraine, Belarus and also Botswana, Rwanda, Uganda, Benin, Kenya, Namibia, Tanzania, Zimbabwe, Ghana, Tunisia, Morocco.
+In the 2022, target countries of the MFA scholarships were: Armenia, Georgia, Moldova and also Botswana, Uganda, Kenya, Namibia.

 Programmes considered for this scholarship include:

 Politics and Governance in the Digital Age

 Please note that the number of stipends is limited, in most cases it is 1-2 stipends per programme.
 The 400-EUR stipend per month is assigned for two years (standard study period of master’s studies - altogether 20 months).
 The only exception is Information Technology Law which is a 1-year programme and thus the stipend is paid for one year (10 months).